charlesbreton/charlesbreton.github.io/research/index.md

 "Do Incorporation Policies Matter?
 Immigrants' Identification and their Attitudes toward Relationships with the Majority".

-"Incorporation policies, cultural threat, and host societies' attitudes toward immigration".
+"Incorporation Policies, Cultural Threat, and Host Societies' Attitudes toward Immigration".

 <h2>Conservatism in Canada</h2>